D0D014/D0D014/README.md

-# Marc's Open Chess Tournament
+# D0D0's Open Chess Tournament

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.